itzyongan/asia-minecraft-servers/README.md

 - as.acentramc.com

 ## Support
-If you have any questions or issues you can contact me via Discord. https://discord.gg/TTAgYjXmkh
+If you have any questions or issues, you can contact me via Discord. https://discord.gg/TTAgYjXmkh